zapabob/ROCm/README.md

 FIJI Family of dGPU, and has expanded to include the Hawaii dGPU Family in ROCm 1.2 ROCm 1.3 expands this support to include the Polaris Family of ASICS.

+#### Supported CPU's

+* Our GFX8 GPU's ( FIJI &  Polaris Familiy) use PCIe Gen 3 and PCIe Atomics (Fetch ADD,Compare and SWAP, Unconditional SWAP, AtomicsOpCompletion) To find out more about [PCIe atomics](https://github.com/RadeonOpenCompute/RadeonOpenCompute.github.io/blob/master/ROCmPCIeFeatures.md)
+Current CPU which support PCIe Gen3 + PCIe Atomics are:
+  * Intel Xeon E5 v3 or newer CPU's
+  * Intel Xeon E3 v3 or newer CPU's
+  * Intel Core i7 v3, Core i5 v3, Core i3 v3 or newer CPU's
+  * AMD Ryzen CPU's
+  * AMD Naples Server CPU
+  * Cavium Thunder X Server Processor
+  * Our GF7 GPU's Radeon R9 290, R9 390, AMD FirePro S9150, S9170 do not support PCIe Atomics, but we do not recomend nor   test ROCm with PCIe Gen 2 enabled CPU's such as the AMD Opeteron, Phenom, Phenom II, , Athlon, Athlon X2, Athlon II and Older Intel Xeon and Intel Core Archtecture CPU's.

+AMD Carizzo based APU have limited support due to OEM & ODM's Carizzo enabled Laptop, All In One System and Desktop system had inconsistancy in supporting the correct System BIOS configurations for ROCm driver enablement.
+Before you buy a Carizzo system to run ROCm.
+Your should check the SBIOS to see if has an option to enable IOMMUv2.
+If this is enable next we need test for  the correct CRAT Table to properly configure the driver.

+I know many of you are looking forward to support support ROCm on APU system which support Fine Grained Shared Virtual Memory and cache coherency between the CPU and GPU.
+In the 2017 we plan on testing commercial AM4 Socketed Bristol Ridge and Raven Ridge motherboard.
+Just like we still waiting to get access to them, once we get our first board we blog about the experiance and begin building up a list of motherboard that are qualified with ROCm

 ### New Features to ROCm

 #### Developer preview of the new OpenCl 1.2 compatible language runtime and compiler